howyousimi-web/Daong/README.md

 You guys know what to do kinda, ggs

-don't forget to place codes in the respository
+don't forget to place codes in this respository